tylerburleigh/boilerplate/auto_commit/README.md

 - Ensure the script has execute permissions: `chmod +x ~/.claude/hooks/auto_commit.py`
 - Verify that `uv` is installed and in your PATH
 - Check that your git repository is properly initialized before using Claude to edit files

+# License and original source attribution

+MIT License

+This code is an adaptation of the `auto-commit` hook found here: https://github.com/rinadelph/Rapala